Hmamouche/brain_decode/README.md

-A new version of this repository is available at: https://github.com/Yf-Hma/brain_decode
+A new version of this repository is available in: https://github.com/Yf-Hma/brain_decode